 Recreational drugs affect the brain and are taken for pleasure, often socially.
 This includes nicotine, alcohol and street drugs like cannabis.
 New drugs which mimic the effects of older drugs are constantly appearing.
-These drugs were previously known as "legal highs" because they evaded legislation which criminalized sale, purchase and possession of older drugs.
-However, the Psychoactive Substances Act (May 2016) made all psychoactive substances, including these new recreational drugs, illegal by default.
+These drugs were previously known as "legal highs", however, the Psychoactive Substances Act (May 2016) made all psychoactive substances, including these new recreational drugs, illegal by default.
 Misusing drugs is dangerous and it's important to be aware of the effects.